 When you have reached your party, introduce yourself and make a passionate appeal (always being sure to be very polite) that your story is of great value to all readers/viewers – and don’t forget to highlight hae day :-) as a global HAE education and awareness effort on May 16, 2014.

 Arrange a time and a place for an interview.

 Most reporters will have no problem answering a few questions before your interview – that will help you prepare for it.
 Ask the reporter what he/she is looking for you to contribute, who else has or may also be interviewed, when the interview is expected to be aired or published and whether your interview will be live or taped.

 Know what you want to say.

 This is an important opportunity to deliver your own message.
-Concentrate on the three most crucial pieces of information (three main points) you want viewers/readers to come away with and keep it simple.
+Concentrate on the four most crucial pieces of information (find four main points created for you here) you want viewers/readers to come away with and keep it simple.
 Don’t worry about sounding repetitious!

 Keep your audience in mind.

 Speak in terms the average person can understand.
 No need for big medical terms.
 Keep good back ground information on hand for reporters who are not familiar with HAE – the HAEA brochure (available by emailing ) is a great resource.

 If you get a question you aren’t prepared for, stop to think through carefully what you want to say.
 If you don’t know the answer to a question, say so!
 You can also offer to answer any follow-up questions by phone or email.
 And if you are unsure of an answer or feel the reporter is referring to information you feel is incorrect, do not hesitate to suggest the HAEA website (www.haea.org) where additional and accurate information can be found.